Scaseco/jenax/jenax-analytics-parent/jenax-analytics-core/README.md

+---
+title: Analytics
+parent: ARQ Extensions
+has_children: true
+nav_order: 20
+---

-## jena-sparql-api-analytics
+## ARQ Extensions: Analytics

-A dedicated package for analytics such that their dependencies can be separated from the rest of the jena-sparql-api project.
+A package for analytics that adds aggregate function builders for analyzing SPARQL result sets.
+These allow e.g. to obtain the set of used prefixes (for each variable or overall), used datatypes and corresponding frequency counts.

 ### PrefixAccumulator